Skip to content

 Appeals

 Parents who are not offered a place for their child have the right to appeal to an independent appeals panel.
 All appeals are handled for Stepney All Saints CofE Secondary School by Tower Hamlets Local Authority.
 Parents wishing to appeal must complete and submit an appeal online.
-Full details can be found at www.towerhamlets.gov.uk/SecondarySchoolAdmissions
+Full details including the timetable for hearings and an explanation of the appeal process can be found HERE.

 Applications for in-year admissions must be made through the Local Authority’s Pupil Admission Team, who coordinate the process.
 This can be done at www.towerhamlets.gov.uk/schooladmissions.
 To make an in-year application, please complete the relevant in-year common application form for secondary schools.
 The Local Authority will refer the application to Stepney All Saints CofE School.
 The school will indicate whether or not a place can be offered and advise the Local Authority of the outcome.